albertKCR/chord-identifier/README.md

 - Ninth
 - Power Chords
 <br>
 The tuning is defined in the 'tuning' list.
-The string frets are defined in the 'string_fret' list, strings that aren't played are defined as -1 in the list.
+The string frets are defined in the 'string_fret' list, strings that aren't played are defined as -1 in the list.<br>
-<a href="https://chord-identifer--xx.herokuapp.com">Deployed here.</a>
+The front end was developed with flask in python.